-Stanford University Admissions Guidance
+Stanford University Admission Consultants

-What makes Stanford University so special?
+What Makes Stanford University So Special?

 Stanford University (officially called "Leland Stanford Junior University") is a private university in the city of Stanford in northern California.
 The university was founded in 1885 by Leland and Jane Stanford in memory of their only child, Leland Stanford Jr., who had died of typhoid fever at age 15 the previous year.
 Stanford was a former Governor of California and U.S. Senator; he made his fortune as a railroad tycoon.